 Come Summer 2016, I returned to Hyland.
 I continued to expand and improve the reporting project, and expanded its feature set to include auto-generating newsletter integrated with Outlook.

-Returning in Summer 2014, I was invovled with developing a new website for Taazaa, a software development company in Hudson, Ohio.
+Returning in Summer 2014, I was invovled with developing a new WordPress-based website for Taazaa, a software development company in Hudson, Ohio.
 I also helped manage communications, continued running Taazaa's social media, and performed basic market research.

 Joining as a summer intern in 2013, I worked on the mobile team to help design and debugg an Android mobile healthcare application.
 I also established and maintained Taazaa's social media presence.